Nicaragua Travel Guide – Know before you go

 To most tourists, the best time for you to visit would be from December to April when the rains and humidity are low.
 During these months you can relax on the beaches and explore the countryside without the worry of hurricanes or torrential downpours.

 If you like surfing then visiting during the wetter months is more likely to impress you as large swells that come from the south hit Nicaragua’s west coast!

-Some of the most common scams I found during my visit were with taxies.
-At most destinations, taxi drivers would straight out lie about bus times and availability to get a fare.
-This seems obvious but I found this very prominent in Nicaragua as opposed to other countries in Latin America.
+Some of the most common scams I found during my visit were with taxis.
+At most destinations, taxi drivers would straight out lie about bus times and their availability just to get a fare.
+This seems obvious, but I found this very prominent in Nicaragua as opposed to other countries in Latin America.

-If you need information on specific destinations and travel routes check out our other posts on Nicaragua so you don’t get scammed!
+If you need information about specific destinations and travel routes check out our other posts on Nicaragua so you don’t get scammed!

 Nicaragua is Central America’s poorest country and therefore is extremely cheap.
-You could argue all day about whether it is the cheapest or not, but one thing for sure, Nicaragua won’t break a backpacker budget!
+You could argue all day about whether it is the cheapest or not, but one thing for sure, Nicaragua won’t break your budget!

 The prices mentioned in this Nicaragua travel guide are averages from my time there.

 Every place I stayed at included free wifi and many did offer a free continental breakfast.
-In most hostels, kitchens were available to use, however they were very basic!
+In most hostels, basic kitchens were available to use.

 Common street food like hamburgers, quesadillas, and hotdogs typically only cost around $1.5-$2 USD.
 At a local restaurant, you can get a meal for $3-$4 USD and this would include rice, beans, salad, and meat.

 At a nicer restaurant in a touristic area, you would expect to pay $8+ USD for a nice local dish or pizza.
 Beers are really cheap and will only set you back around $1.50 for 1 liter at a local store.